It’s a common cliché, in the world of travel writing…

 In other words, I always found “dress like a local” to be strange advice.
 And “live like a local” as well.

-On the other hand, when I moved abroad, people back in the US seemed to think that my life in Madrid was just extended tourism – even years later.
+On the other hand, when I moved abroad, people back in the US seemed to think that my life in Madrid was just some extended tourism – even years later.

 Which was far from the truth: once you’ve got a bad job or two, a rent payment, and a phone bill to pay every month, it stops being tourism… it’s just life, however far from home you might be.